 Squats are extremely functional meaning they help your body perform real-life activities more easily and stronger.
 You’ll be able to pick your toddler up.
 You’ll be able to move the couch by yourself.
 Squats also boost athletic performance.
 You’ll be able to jump higher and run faster.
 Sounds good, doesn’t it?

 There are probably well over 50 different squat variations.
 Some with weights.
 Some without.
 Some with fancy toys like kettlebells and TRXs.
 I’m a big fan of squats with toys.
-However, before you progress to squats with weights and other fitness equipment, you need to master the basic bodyweight squat.
-Once you’ve can do multiple sets of squats in perfect form, it’s time to change it up and build that muscle!
+However, before you progress to squats with weights and other fitness equipment, you need to master the basic bodyweight squat variations.
+Once you can do multiple sets of squats in perfect form, it’s time to change it up and build that muscle!

 The Best Squat Variations

-How to do a Sumo Squat: Stand with your feet slightly wider than hip-width apart.
+How to do Sumo Squats: Stand with your feet slightly wider than hip-width apart.
 Point your toes at a 45-degree angle outwards.
 Keep your chest up and your upper body straight.
 Suck in your belly button to activate your core and bend your knees into a squat slowly.
-Lower yourself as far as your comfortable with your knees parallel to your toes.
+Lower yourself as far as you’re comfortable with your knees parallel to your toes.
 Push through your heels as you return to the start position.

-Challenge Yourself: Once you have mastered the bodyweight Sumo Squat, add in a kettlebell by holding it with both hands.
+Challenge Yourself: Once you have mastered the bodyweight Sumo Squat, move on to the kettlebell sumo squat by holding the kettlebell with both hands.
 Additionally, you can hold a dumbbell or kettlebell against your chest or use a barbell.

-Squat jumps are a plyometric exercise designed to build power.
+Squat jumps are one of our favorite bodyweight squat variations.
+They are a plyometric exercise designed to build power.
 Traditional squats help you build static strength and muscle tissue while jump squats help you develop explosive power that will benefit you in sport and life.
 You might not think of it, but everyday movements like getting up from a chair require power.
 Jump squats also have an element of cardio as the exercise will increase your heart rate and make you sweat.

-How to a Squat Jump: Stand with your feet shoulder-width apart.
+How to do Squat Jumps: Stand with your feet shoulder-width apart.
 Lower your bottom down as if you were doing a bodyweight squat.
 Instead of slowly lifting yourself back into the start position, push through your feet and jump into the air.
-Land lightly as possible into the squat position.
+Land as lightly as possible into the squat position.
 Repeat.

-There is nothing more humbling than learning to do single-leg squats.
-Single-leg squats will allow you to see your weaknesses in full force.
+There is nothing more humbling than learning single leg squats variations.
+Single leg squats will allow you to see your weaknesses in full force.
 Humans are naturally dominate on one side, so if you’re right handed then, your right side will most likely be stronger.
-One of the best ways to create a more balanced body is to do single-leg exercises.
-Single-leg exercises, like the single-leg squat, teach you to stabilize and control your body effectively or else you fall over.
-Single-leg squats are one of the best strength exercises for runners as the strength gains directly translate to your running.
+One of the best ways to create a more balanced body is to do single leg exercises.
+Single leg exercises, like the single leg squat variations, teach you to stabilize and control your body effectively or else you fall over.
+Single leg squats are one of the best strength exercises for runners as the strength gains directly translate to your running.

-How to Do a Single-Leg Squat: Single-leg squats can be done with the assistance of a TRX or gymnastics.
+How to Do Single Leg Squats: Single leg squats can be done with the assistance of a TRX or gymnastics.
 Begin with arms extended out in front of your body or holding the TRX.
 Balance on one leg with the opposite leg extended either straight in front of you or lifted and held at your side.
 Squat down as far as you can while keeping the elevated leg off the floor.
 Push through the heel and rise back up into the start position.
 Remember to switch legs.
-Alternatively, single-leg squats can be done while standing on a box where the lifted leg can dangle over the edge of the box.
+Alternatively, single leg squats can be done while standing on a box where the lifted leg can dangle over the edge of the box.